MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharing-reports.md

 # Report on file and folder sharing in a SharePoint site

 You can create a CSV file of every unique file, user, permission and link on a given SharePoint site or OneDrive library.
 This can help you understand how sharing is being used and if any files or folders are being shared with guests.
-You must be a site collection administrator or a group owner (if the site is connected to an Office 365 group) in order to run the report.
+You must be a site collection administrator or a group owner (if the site is connected to an Microsoft 365 group) in order to run the report.

 When you run the report, the CSV file is saved to a location of your choosing on the site.